victronenergy/dbus-shelly/README.md

 # Venus driver for Shelly energy meters

-**NOTE** this project was abandoned before making its way into Venus OS.
-Therefore, see GX documentation, ie. docs of for example the Cerbo GX, for supported energy meters.
-And see https://www.victronenergy.com/meters-and-sensors/energy-meter.

 This is a VenusOS driver for Gen2 Shelly energy meters.

 ## Preferred mode of installation